jegensomme/NetworkDiagramEditor/README.md

 # NetworkDiagramEditor

  Coursework in the second year of the university
- The project is visual editor of equipment connection diagrams
+ The project is a visual editor of equipment connection diagrams